David-van-der-Linden/david-van-der-linden/README.md

 - 🌲 [Advent of Code 2023](https://github.com/David-van-der-Linden/AofC2023)
   - How I solved all the AofC programming puzzles of 2023
   - [Advent of Code](https://adventofcode.com/) (AoC) is an annual programming challenge event created by Eric Wastl
+- 🎹🤖 [Xylobot][https://https://github.com/David-van-der-Linden/xylobot] - A BioRobotics project that uses muscle activity sensors in order to enable people with muscle diseases to still be able to make music